 When the presentation ends, most of us send our slides with an email summary and next steps.
 But your slides only communicate a portion of your message, and emails often get lost in the shuffle.

-Recording your live online presentation gives your audience the ability to rewatch part or all of your presentation exactly as it was delivered, which is especially useful in the event that something more important (if it’s possible to imagine something more important) came up during the meeting for any of your viewers.
+Recording your live online presentation gives your audience the ability to re-watch part or all of your presentation exactly as it was delivered, which is especially useful in the event that something more important came up during the meeting for any of your viewers.
 It’s also a smart strategy for getting your deck in front of busy decision-makers and stakeholders who may not have been able to attend the live meeting.

-Best of all, creating those recordings is easy.
-Simply press record at the start of your presentation in your video conferencing software.
-You can share the large downloadable video file it produces with your prospect, or better yet, integrate your video conferencing software with a video platform like Panopto that makes sharing a private video or meeting recording as easy as sharing a link.
+Best of all, creating those recordings is as easy as pressing record at the start of your presentation in your video conferencing software.
+You can share the large downloadable video file it produces with your prospect, or better yet, integrate Panopto with your video conferencing software to simplify sharing meeting recordings.
+Panopto automatically uploads your meeting recording to a secure video library and processes it so your audience can watch it on-demand, on any device, with the click of a link.